Share this recipe!

 Variation Ideas

-• Other optional toppings: sunflower seeds or pepitas, pickled red onion, tomato slices, lemon zest, fresh cilantro or parsley, hot sauce, a dollop of pesto, or drizzle of balsamic glaze
+• Other optional toppings: sunflower seeds or pepitas, pickled red onion, tomato slices, lemon zest, fresh cilantro or parsley, hot sauce, a dollop of pesto, or drizzle of balsamic glaze.

 • Use whole grain bread for a boost of fiber!